Depechie/depblog/content/posts/2021-05-26-XF-Staggered-view/index.md

 In general it presents all items on the page in a **staggered** layout, this has many different names depending in what development/design environment you are in.
 Some examples are **waterfall, masonry, flexbox, flow layout, cascading grid** and maybe many others that I do not know about.

-But the overall idea is always the same, flow items from left to right and top to bottom, but if needed give each items it's own width and/or height.
+But the overall idea is always the same, flow items from left to right and top to bottom, but if needed give each item it's own width and/or height.
 This way not all items will be presented in the same fixed width/height square or rectangular shape.
 Resulting in a more natural pleasing view.

 ### The road to success